When do classes start for the 2019-2020 school year?

-Our mandatory orientation is TBA.
+Our mandatory orientation is Tuesday, August 13.
 All students and a parent must attend.
 We will cover many different topics needed for the start of the school year.
 We will also have help available for those needing assistance with Canvas, our learning platform.
 Following our orientation, we will gather together for a picnic led by our student leadership committee.

 What is it like to be a part of Compass Prep?

 Your high school student will be surrounded by a supportive group of homeschoolers, instructors, and families all joined together for the purpose of giving each student the best opportunity for academic growth and fellowship.
 We not only focus on the classes offered by our instructors but strive to encourage the students to participate in the many social and service activities that we hold throughout the year.

 We meet at Aldersgate United Methodist Church in Rock Hill each Tuesday and Thursday.
 Our first class starts at 8:30 am and our last class is over by 1:55 pm.
 We meet for 15 weeks of each semester starting in August and ending in late April to early May, depending on the year.
 Students can take a full course load or one class.
 The program is designed to meet the needs of our homeschooling community.